4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 - Solutions
 	- Semaphores
 		- First sol: Grab both forks and start eating.
 Invalid if all 5 of these idiotas sit at the table
-		- Second sol: Make sure only 4 can sit at one time therefore each can pick up 2 forks at the same time
+		- Second sol: Make sure only 4 can sit at one time therefore at least one can have both forks and eat their full.
+Essentially using two sets of semaphores.
+One for forks and another for the room.
+If it is occupied by 4 people then the 5th one waits until they can have a seat
 	- Monitor

 **UNIX Concurrency Mechanisms**